The modern workplace is more diverse than ever:

 But many challenges remain for internal communicators and HR professionals to tackle in their diversity and inclusion communication strategy:

 - Men are promoted at 30% higher rates than women during their early career stages.

 - White women are paid 81 cents on the dollar of their male colleagues.
-For Black women, that number is closer to 66 cents, while for Latinx women it is even lower, at 58 cents.
+For Black women, that number is closer to 66 cents.
+For Latinx women it is even lower, at 58 cents.